Mornington Cannon: Early life

-Afterwards to being married he had a relationship with an Emily Harris (A Spinster who worked in workhouses around Brighton) and had a son.
-His son changed his name from Herbert Claud Harris to Herbert Claud Cannon by deed poll on January 8, 1945.

 Racing career

-He had his first mount in public on 11 October 1886, on his father's mare Coraline at Kempton in the Middlesex All-aged Selling Plate.
+Cannon had his first mount in public on 11 October 1886, on his father's mare Coraline at Kempton in the Middlesex All-aged Selling Plate.
 He finished well behind.
 His first mount in 1887 was at the Epsom Spring Meeting.
 Claiming the 5 pound apprentice allowance, he rode Koster at 6 stone 3 pounds in the Metropolitan Stakes.
 Cannon's first race win occurred shortly before his fourteenth birthday, on 20 May 1887, in the City Bowl Salisbury. on Mr H E Tidy's Flint.
 By 1900 Cannon had won 1,542 races.
 His most famous mount was Flying Fox with which he captured the 1899 St. Leger Stakes, 2,000 Guineas and Epsom Derby, securing the Triple Crown.
 During his career, he was noted as having good hands for piloting 2-year-old horses.